aseriousbiz/blog/_posts/2021/2021-09-13-don-okuda-is-an-abboteer.md

 ![Mad Don](https://user-images.githubusercontent.com/13760/133258348-41e83378-fb4d-4e3c-9ec3-4167a25b0522.png)

-We all worked with Don at GitHub on GitHub Desktop and can’t wait to work with him again!
+We all worked with Don at GitHub on GitHub Desktop and can’t wait for him to go back to working on it!

 When he’s not making great products, Don makes music and enjoys pineapple on his pizza.